jessebmiller/com/src/pages/progress.md

 ## July 15, 2018

 * Fleshed out ideas for Opulent.Red
-* Wrote a draft of the concept and conciete
+* Wrote a draft of the concept and conceit
 * wrote some notes on cryptoeconomic and game mechanisms

 ## Future work